-System Information: System Name and System Location can be configured by custom strings which helps the device can more easily be recognized through the SmartConsole Utility and from other Web-Smart devices on the LAN.
+System Information: By entering a System Name and System Location, the device can more easily be recognized through the SmartConsole Utility and from other Web-Smart devices on the LAN.

 Login Timeout: The Login Timeout controls the idle time-out period for security purposes, and when there is no action for a specific time span in the Web-based Management.
 If the current session times out (expires), the user is required a re-login before using the Web-based Management again.
 Selective range is from 3 to 30 minutes, and the default setting is 5 minutes.